ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 Make sure your collection contains exhaustive license information.
 Ansible is an open source project, so we encourage you to license it under one of open source licenses.
-If you plan to submit your collection for inclusion in the Ansible community package, your collection must satisfy the `licensing requirements <https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_requirements.html#collection-licensing-requirements>`_.
+If you plan to submit your collection for inclusion in the Ansible community package, your collection must satisfy the :ref:`licensing requirements<coll_licensing_req>`.

 If you have used the `collection_template repository <https://github.com/ansible-collections/collection_template>`_ we recommended earlier as a skeleton for your collection, it already contains the ``GNU GPL v3`` license.